-There are now a quarter-million unsolved murders across the USA, and that FBI statistic grows by more than 6000 a year.
-The reason: Because of growing breaking crime, only 5% of law enforcement agencies can afford to staff “cold-case” squads to solve them.
-The resulting backlog is destroying agency morale and cutting fragile life-lines to generations of grieving family members.
+FBI records reveal there are more than a quarter-million unsolved murders across America, and it’s growing by 6000 a year — all because of rising breaking crime.
+The fallout: only 5% of law enforcement agencies now have the staff to solve them.
+This immense “cold case” backlog is hurting department morale and cutting fragile life-lines to generations of grieving families.

-To prove the concept, Tom and Dawna first took on the country’s 4 biggest mysteries: the hijacker D.B.
-Cooper, the Zodiac Killer, the burial location of Jimmy Hoffa, and what became of the last 10-year-old boy in the Atlanta Child Murders.
-The couple believes the Case Breakers have cracked them all: Cooper’s identity was revealed in 2 documentaries (2016 & 2022) and in a multi-award-winning book; a UK producer-partner has just signed on to produce the team’s Zodiac investigation; the FBI was given the suspected burial site of Jimmy Hoffa; and there is a stunning twist in the ACM case that will shake the nation.
+To prove themselves, the Case Breakers first took on the country’s four biggest mysteries: the hijacker D.B.
+Cooper, the Zodiac Killer, the burial location of Jimmy Hoffa, and what had become of the last young boy in the Atlanta Child Murders.
+Tom and Dawna believe their unique task force has cracked them all: Cooper’s identity was revealed in two documentaries (2016 & 2022) and in a multi-award-winning book; a producer-partner is in discussions to take on the Zodiac investigation in the High Sierra; the suspected burial site of Jimmy Hoffa was provided to the FBI; and there is a stunning twist in the Georgia ACM case that will shake the nation.

-Here’s how to help our volunteers expand around the USA: Do you know a congenial cop, legal mind, forensic specialist, cyber maverick or health professional who could augment the team?
-How about safety equipment, communication gear or a technology that might help members in the field?
-Or simply consider making a tax-deductible donation to help us Fuel The Footwork of these incredible heroes.
-We can’t turn this around without you!
+Here’s how to help expand these critical crews around the USA: Do you know a congenial cop, a legal mind, a government official, a community insider, a forensic specialist, a cyber maverick or a health professional willing to share their expertise (by phone or in the field)?
+How about providing safety equipment, communication gear or a new technology that might aid the members?
+Or simply consider making a tax-deductible donation to help Fuel The Footwork of these incredible volunteers.
+We can’t turn the country around without you!

-On behalf of Tom, Dawna, the Case Breakers and civil servants everywhere, thank you and God bless.
+On behalf of the Case Breakers and civil servants everywhere, thank you and God bless.

 More on the Founders